‘When Matisse dies, Chagall will be the only painter left who understands what colour really is’ — Pablo Picasso, 1954

 There were two obvious catalysts for this.
 One was Chagall’s move in 1949 from Paris to the Côte d’Azur (where in the hillside communes of Vence and, later, Saint-Paul-de-Vence, he would live the rest of his life).
 The Mediterranean’s bright light and richly hued landscape, with its turquoise seas and lavender fields, very much left their mark.

 The other catalyst was Chagall’s work designing stained-glass windows.
 This became a fundamental part of his career from the early 1950s onwards and included commissions for Reims Cathedral in France, Mainz Cathedral in Germany, Chichester Cathedral in the UK, the synagogue of Hadassah University Medical Centre in Jerusalem, and the United Nations headquarters in New York (for which he conceived the famous Peace Window).

 Chagall’s efforts in stained glass undoubtedly fed into his oil-painting practice.
-The large, pure passages of blue, red and green that divide the canvas of Le peintre et les mariés aux trois couleurs (below) into three are a fine example.
+The pure passages of yellow, green, orange, purple and white that divide the canvas of L'envol du peintre into three are a fine example.